Thomaswang0822/loma_differentiable/pd_logs/README.md

-Note that loma users need to define N copies of **integrand_f()** and its corresponding **IntegralEval()** if they need evaluate integral on N different functions, and this is a common case.
+Note that loma users need to define N copies of **integrand_f()** and its corresponding **IntegralEval()** if they need to evaluate integral on N different functions, and this is a common case.

 Using a universal **IntegralEval()** for all user-defined integrand functions is not feasible, because loma doesn't support function as argument and enabling it will introduce too much work.